Aneousion/keyflow/README.md

 KeyFlow is released under the [MIT License](https://opensource.org/licenses/MIT).
 You are free to use, modify, and distribute this library for both commercial and non-commercial purposes.
 Please see the [LICENSE](https://github.com/aneousion/keyflow/LICENSE) file for more details.

 ## GitHub Repository

-The source code for KeyFlow is hosted on GitHub.
-You can find the repository at [https://github.com/aneousion/keyflow](https://github.com/aneousion/keyflow).
 Feel free to explore the repository, submit issues, and contribute to the project.

 To clone the repository, run the following command: